Atmosphere or onward movement

 Old Town vs Station Area: Where to Base in Santiago

-A base-area comparison for choosing Old Town when the finish feeling matters and the station area when movement and luggage matter more.
+A base-area comparison for choosing Old Town when the Santiago finish matters and station/Ensanche when movement, luggage, or the next departure has to win.

 Quick answer